twisted/twisted/docs/core/howto/logger.rst

 Emitter method signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The emitter methods (:api:`twisted.python.logger.Logger.debug <debug>` , :api:`twisted.python.logger.Logger.info <info>` , :api:`twisted.python.logger.Logger.warn <warn>` , etc.) all take an optional format string as a first argument, followed by keyword arguments that will be included in the emitted event.
+The emitter methods (:api:`twisted.logger.Logger.debug <debug>` , :api:`twisted.logger.Logger.info <info>` , :api:`twisted.logger.Logger.warn <warn>` , etc.) all take an optional format string as a first argument, followed by keyword arguments that will be included in the emitted event.

 Note that all three examples in the opening section of this HOWTO fit this signature.
 The first omits the format, which doesn't lend itself well to text logging.
 The second omits the keyword arguments, which hostile to anything other than text logging, and is therefore ill-advised.
 Finally, the third provides both, which is the recommended usage.

-These methods are all convenience wrappers around the :api:`twisted.python.logger.Logger.emit <emit>` method, which takes a :api:`twisted.python.logger.LogLevel <LogLevel>` as its first argument.
+These methods are all convenience wrappers around the :api:`twisted.logger.Logger.emit <emit>` method, which takes a :api:`twisted.logger.LogLevel <LogLevel>` as its first argument.

 Format strings
 ~~~~~~~~~~~~~~

-Format strings provide observers with a standard way to format an event as text suitable for a human being to read, via the function :api:`twisted.python.logger.formatEvent <formatEvent>` .
+Format strings provide observers with a standard way to format an event as text suitable for a human being to read, via the function :api:`twisted.logger.formatEvent <formatEvent>` .
 When writing a format string, take care to present it in a manner which would make as much sense as possible to a human reader.
 Particularly, format strings need not be written with an eye towards parseability or machine-readability.
 If you want to save your log events along with their structure and then analyze them later, see the next section, on :ref:`"saving events for later" <core-howto-logger-saving-events-for-later>` .

 Format strings should be

 ``unicode`` , and use `PEP 3101 <http://www.python.org/dev/peps/pep-3101/>`_ syntax to describe how the event should be rendered as human-readable text.
 For legacy support and convenience in python 2, UTF-8-encoded ``bytes`` are also accepted for format strings, but unicode is preferred.
 There are two variations from PEP 3101 in the format strings used by this module:

 #.
    Positional (numerical) field names (eg. ``{0}`` ) are not permitted.
    Event keys are not ordered, which means positional field names do not make sense in this context.
    However, this is not an accidental limitation, but an intentional design decision.
    As software evolves, log messages often grow to include additional information, while still logging the same conceptual event.
    By using meaningful names rather than opaque indexes for event keys, these identifiers are more robust against future changes in the format of messages and the information provided.
 #.
    Field names ending in parentheses (eg. ``{foo()}`` ) will call the referenced object with no arguments, then call ``str`` on the result, rather than calling ``str`` on the referenced object directly.
    This extension to PEP 3101 format syntax is provided to make it as easy as possible to defer potentially expensive work until a log message must be emitted.
    For example, let's say that we wanted to log a message with some useful, but potentially expensive information from the 'request' object:

    .. code-block:: python

        log.info("{request.uri} useful, but expensive: {request.usefulButExpensive()}",
                 request=request)

    In the case where this log message is filtered out as uninteresting and not saved, no formatting work is done *at all* ; and since we can use PEP3101 attribute-access syntax in conjunction with this parenthesis extension, the caller does not even need to build a function or bound method object to pass as a separate key.
    There is no support for specifying arguments in the format string; the goal is to make it idiomatic to express that work be done later, not to implement a full Python expression evaluator.